biobakery/omnibus-and-maaslin2-rscripts-and-hmp2-data/High-dimensional testing lab tutorial.md

 all(row.names(metadata) == row.names(species))
 ```

-* Question: Why perform this type of filtering?
-Are there situations were it might not be appropriate?
+* **Why perform this type of filtering?
+Are there situations were it might not be appropriate?**

 >NOTE: These formatted files are also located in the Tutorials/highdimtesting directory of the bioBakery image.
 To work with them from there assign them in R with the following code:
 >```